What happened to WNBA star Brittney Griner?

 He said that the charges waged against her can carry a sentence of up to 10 years in prison.
 If she is found to have been carrying more than 2.5 grams of illegal narcotics, she could face up to 20 years in prison.

-On Monday, Russian courts scheduled Ms Griner's trial to begin on Monday.
+On 27 June, Russian courts extended Ms Griner's detention until 20 December.
+She appeared in court for her trial to begin on Friday (1 July).

 Why was she in Russia?